-The Joseph C. McNeil Generating Station is a wood, natural gas, and oil fired, 50 megawatt steam generating unit located in the City of Burlington, Vermont.
-Under the Agreement for Joint Ownership, Construction and Operation of the Joseph C. McNeil Generating Station (the Station), dated May 14, 1982 as amended (the Agreement), the joint owners are tenants in common with undivided interest in the Station.
-Ownership percentages of the Station as of June 30, 2020 and 2019 are as follows:
+The Joseph C. McNeil Generating Station (the Station) is a wood, natural gas, and oil fired, 50 megawatt steam generating unit located in the City of Burlington, Vermont.
+Under the Agreement for Joint Ownership, Construction and Operation of the Joseph C. McNeil Generating Station dated May 14, 1982 as amended (the Agreement), the joint owners are tenants in common with undivided interest in the Station.
+Ownership percentages of the Station as of June 30, 2021 and 2020 are as follows:

-2020 2019
+2021 2020

-Burlington Electric Department 50% 50%
+Burlington Electric Department 50 % 50 %

 Green Mountain Power 31 31

 Vermont Public Power Supply Authority 19 19

-100% 100%
+100 % 100 %

 The City of Burlington, Vermont Electric Department (the Department) has sole responsibility for operation of the Station.
 The Station began commercial operations in 1984.
-The McNeil Plant capacity factor for the fiscal year 2020 was 54.5% compared to 48.6% in 2019, supplying 239,330 MWH and 212,976 MWH, respectively, of its energy production to the Joint Owners.
+The McNeil Plant capacity factor for the fiscal year 2021 was 61.7% compared to 54.5% in 2020, supplying 270,338 MWH and 239,330 MWH, respectively, of its energy production to the Joint Owners.